AeroWidescreen/PCSX2-Cheats/README.md

 ### Gran Turismo 3
 • Access Hidden Car Classes : Allows all car classes to be selectable in arcade mode, including time trial and debug car classes.

-• Full Trigger Range : Allows the full range of the L2 / R2 (LT / RT) triggers to be used for throttle and braking.
-Use with [Silent's Adjusted Trigger Sensitivity](https://github.com/CookiePLMonster/Console-Cheat-Codes/tree/master/PS2/Gran%20Turismo%203/Adjusted%20triggers%20sensitivity) patch.
+• Full Trigger Sensitivity : Allows the full range of the L2 / R2 (LT / RT) triggers to be used for throttle and braking.
+Based on [Silent's Adjusted Trigger Sensitivity](https://github.com/CookiePLMonster/Console-Cheat-Codes/tree/master/PS2/Gran%20Turismo%203/Adjusted%20triggers%20sensitivity) patch.

 ### Gran Turismo 4
 • Analog HUD For All Camera Views : Allows the analog HUD to be used for the chase camera.